KirubelYonas/The-Doom/Hardware/part_list.md

 # The-Doom Hardware Parts List

-This file lists all the required hardware components used in **The-Doom**, along with their purposes and estimated costs (in ETB).
-Prices are approximate and may vary based on availability in Ethiopia or through international online retailers.
+This file lists all required hardware components used in The-Doom, along with their purposes and estimated prices (in ETB).
+Prices are approximate and may vary based on local Ethiopian market or online sources.

 ---